majidhosseini87/Context-Aware-Attention-Based-Model-for-Enhanced-Long-term-Traffic-Prediction/README.md

 # Context-Aware Attention-Based Model for Enhanced Long term Traffic Prediction on Non-Graph-Structured Data

 This is the tensorflow implementation of Context-Aware Attention-Based Model for Enhanced Long term Traffic Prediction on Non-Graph-Structured Data paper.
+* You can access the dataset in the Datasets folder.
+*

 ## Proposed method
 The proposed model consists of three main components: